 return model

-Again, this function is flexible too, you can change the number of layers, dropout rate, the RNN cell, loss and the optimizer used to compile the model.
+Again, this function is flexible too, and you can change the number of layers, dropout rate, the RNN cell, loss, and the optimizer used to compile the model.

-The above function constructs a RNN that has a dense layer as output layer with 1 neuron, this model requires a sequence of features of sequence_length (in this case, we will pass 50 or 100) consecutive time steps (which are days in this dataset) and outputs a single value which indicates the price of the next time step.
+The above function constructs an RNN with a dense layer as an output layer with one neuron.
+This model requires a sequence of features of sequence_length (in this case, we will pass 50 or 100) consecutive time steps (which are days in this dataset) and outputs a single value which indicates the price of the next time step.

 It also accepts n_features